 Get everything together, enlist the kids, and enjoy a few hours of Halloween fun.

-With just four ingredients and 30 minutes, you can have your own homemade candies.
-This easy recipe shows you how it’s done.
+With just four ingredients, you can have your own homemade candies.
+This easy recipe shows you how.

 The hardest part of this hassle-free DIY recipe is saving these sweet and salty treats for guests.

 How the heck do you make potatoes look like skulls?

 I can’t lie, it takes some time.
 You’ll need to carve these bad boys before seasoning and roasting.